 - Combine– In a large bowl, combine the cucumbers and crab.
 Add the dressing and toss to combine.
 Add in the panko crumbs, lightly toss again and serve.
 Optional, add sesame seeds when serving.

 Kani Salad may easily be prepared one day in advance.
 Prepare the dressing and keep it in a container.
 Cut the cucumbers and pull apart the crab and keep covered.
-Before serving, mix the salad and top with crumbs.
+Before serving, mix the salad and top it with crumbs.

 Frequently Asked Questions-